crissxross/crissxross-site/src/content/archive/crissxross-trail-remixworx.md

 ---
-title: A crissxross trail < R3M1XW0RX
+title: A crissxross trail < Remixworx
 description: >-
   Conceived as a poetic interactive infographic full of multimedia animated content, this 'scenic route' through Remixworx presents a sample trail of 33